Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 When I usually say 3 to 5 years, I believe it by all means.

-I have always seen consistency as what separates the most successful students from the rest.
+I have always seen consistency as what separates the most successful students.

 According to my personal experience and interaction with several linguists and institutions, most people give up trying to learn any language within three to twelve months.